abutunde/Loan-Performance-Analysis/README.md

 These recommendations aim to improve overall performance, address specific challenges, and capitalize on identified opportunities in different regions and demographic groups.
 Regular monitoring and adaptability are emphasized for sustained success.

 ### References
-1. Emmanuel Onyeachor (Data Analyst at Henley Business School)
+1. Emmanuel Onyeachor (Data Analyst at Henley Business School)- Data Source
    - [Linkedin](https://linkedin.com/in/emmanuel-onyeachor)
 2. Datamine Analysis
    💻🖱️